 Phase 3, Completed 2009

 Carollo Engineers were hired to design the expansion of the Northwest Treatment Plant to meet expected growth of Springfield's north side.
-Completion of the plant expansion provides the following:
+Completion of the plant expansion provided the following:

-- The plant capacity has increase to a maximum monthly daily peak average of 9.5 million gallons per day basis which is about a 50 percent increase.
+- The plant capacity was increased to a maximum monthly daily peak average of 9.5 million gallons per day basis which is about a 50 percent increase.

-- Much of the plant including blowers, pumps and valves will be automated to provide better process control, while saving energy.
+- Much of the plant including blowers, pumps and valves were automated to provide better process control, while saving energy.

-- New Influent pumping and grit removal to allow for future expansion and more reliable treatment
+- New Influent pumping and grit removal allows for future expansion and more reliable treatment

 - Provision for phosphorus and nitrogen removal through the Installation of equipment and tanks.
-The design of the tanks will allow for future expansion.
+The design of the tanks allows for future expansion.

-- Replacement of aeration blowers, modification of aeration tanks and installation of monitoring and control equipment will provide the ability to optimize treatment and reduce energy costs.
-Aeration tank dissolved oxygen level set points will be maintained automatically by in-tank dissolved oxygen probes that control air flow.
+- Replacement of aeration blowers, modification of aeration tanks and installation of monitoring and control equipment provided the ability to optimize treatment and reduce energy costs.
+Aeration tank dissolved oxygen level set points are maintained automatically by in-tank dissolved oxygen probes that control air flow.

-- Addition of secondary settling clarifier will provide better wet weather flow treatment and backup for increased reliability.
+- Addition of a secondary settling clarifier provided better wet weather flow treatment and backup for increased reliability.

-- Hazardous chlorine and sulfur dioxide gases have been replaced with ultraviolet lights for disinfection of flow before discharge.
+- Hazardous chlorine and sulfur dioxide gases were replaced with ultraviolet lights for disinfection of flow before discharge.